MuntakaHelali/CPS731_Lab4_MuntakaHelali/README.md

 # CPS731_Lab4_MuntakaHelali
-This is a an android app using Recycler View to show types of Honda Cars and information about them.
+This is an android app using Recycler View to show 7 types of Honda Cars and engine information about them.